certainty/certainty/README.md

 ## Talks

 I gave talks on various local meetups.
-In 2018 and I gave a talk at the GraphQL EU on how my team built our GraphQL platform.
+In 2018 I gave a talk at the GraphQL EU on how my team built our GraphQL platform.

 <div>